The Hindu, The Muslim and

 See also Colossians 1:4, 12, 26.
 1 Timothy 5:10, Philippians 1:5, 7.
 Jude 1:3.

-To view an illustrative diagram of the above lesson, click on link.
-It will invoke you .gif file viewer.
-Salvation.gif
+To view an illustrative diagram of the above lesson, click on link - Salvation.gif

 Alternatively, this will invoke your .pdf file reader.
 Salvation.pdf